 7. Gather feedback for rewards.

 Encourage “spontaneous” feedback by providing an incentive.
 Maybe you send out an email survey to your team, and offer to give those who respond permission to leave two hours early.

 Employees need to know what they do matters.
 Are they just tightening widgets, or are they building battleships?
 Make sure they know what the purpose of their work is, and make it a noble one.

 9. Support their new ideas.

 You’re not the only one with ideas.
 Encourage, support, and sometimes even implement the new ideas they have.
 Whether it has to do with a new window display or trying a new technology for employee scheduling, both the employee and the business can get a lot from simply beta testing a new idea.

 10. Insist on work-life balance.

-Insist on work-life balance.
+Insist on work-life balance: it’s important.
 Insist they take breaks.
-Insist they take vacation time.
 Refuse to allow them to login on their home computer after hours.
-Shut down email servers on Friday so no weekend email goes out.
 Whatever it takes.
 Implementing a digital employee time clock will can help make this an easier transition.

 11. Let them see the end game.